videlais/learning-react/chapter8/index.md

 ## Mounting

-The *Mounting* phase happens for a class component during a set of functions.
-This starts with the *constructor()*, follows through with a call to *render()*.
+The *Mounting* phase happens for a class component during a series of functions.
+This starts with the *constructor()*, follows through with a call to *render()*, and ends with *componentDidMount()*.

 Because class components `extends` **React.Component**, the *constructor()* will always be the first function called.
 This is also where *props* is passed to the class component and also to its parent, **React.Component** via the function *super()*.

 After *constructor()*, the function *render()* will be called for the first time.
-This will start the technical process of "mounting" and will add HTML elements or start the process in any components referenced in its own *render()* function.
+This will start the technical process of "mounting" and will add HTML elements or start the processing of any components referenced in its own *render()* function.

 ### *componentDidMount()*

 The last function called during the mounting phase will be *componentDidMount()*.
-This will always be last; it is guaranteed that any HTML elements or other components and their own elements will be mounted *before* this is called in the class component using it.
+This will always be last.
+It is guaranteed that any HTML elements or other components and their own elements will be mounted *before* this is called in the class component using it.

-Consider the following code:

 ```javascript
 import React, { Component } from 'react';